calini/romanian-programmers-macos/README.md

-# Romanian Programmers Mac Keyboard Layout
+# Romanian Programmers Keyboard Layout for macOS

 This mac keyboard layout has popped up on the internet before, but it's description/locale/icon is always wrong and it looks really confusing.